rickydeluca/subspace-training/README.md

 # Subspace Training
-PyTorch implementation of the method described by Li et al. (2018) (https://openreview.net/forum?id=ryup8-WCW) to train a neural network using only a random subspace of the original parameter space.
+This is a PyTorch implementation of the method described by Li et al. (2018) (https://openreview.net/forum?id=ryup8-WCW) for training a neural network using only a random subspace of the original parameter space.

-In this repository were implemented three neural networks (Fully-Connected, LeNet and ResNet20) trainable with the afromentioned technique and they were tested on two datasets (MNIST and CIFAR-10, with the option of shuffle pixels and labels).
+This repository contains three neural networks (Fully-Connected, LeNet, and ResNet20) that can be trained using the aforementioned technique.
+These networks have been tested on two datasets (MNIST and CIFAR-10) with the option to shuffle pixels and labels.

-You can also find the script to handle the data modules and the scripts to collect results and make plots from them.
+Additionally, you can find a script for handling the data modules as well as scripts for collecting results and creating plots.

-This is a project for the course of Deep Learning and Applied Artficial Intelligence (2021-22) held by professor Rodola in Sapienza, University of Rome.
+This is a project for the course of Deep Learning and Applied Artificial Intelligence (2021-22) held by Professor Rodola at Sapienza University of Rome.

 ## Prerequisites
 Please see ```requirements.txt``` to see the list of needed packages.